NicoHood/GPGit/Readme.md

 <a href="https://www.buymeacoffee.com/nicohood" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 ### GPGit
 [GPGit][12] is meant to bring GPG to the masses.
 It is not only a shell script that automates the process of [creating new signed Git releases with GPG][13], but also includes a [quick-start-guide][14] for learning how to use GPG.
 GPGit integrates perfectly with the [Github Release API][15] for uploading.
+It can even automatically add a [Keep A Changelog](https://keepachangelog.com/) formatted changelog to the release.

 The security status of GNU/Linux projects will be tracked in the [Linux Security Database][16].
 If you have any further questions, do not hesitate to [contact me][17] personally.
 Thanks for your help in making GNU/Linux projects more secure by using GPG signatures.